 Rampant habitat loss and fragmentation throughout the clouded leopard forest habitat in Southeast Asia and active poaching of clouded leopards are causing a decline in their already uncertain population.
 Clouded leopard pelts have increased dramatically in the illegal wildlife trade due to active poaching in Asia.

 Unfortunately, populations in zoos are also struggling.
 Breeding clouded leopards in captivity has been a challenge the world over, primarily due to male aggression, decreased breeding activity between paired animals, and high cub mortality.
-The National Zoo has been working in partnership with the Zoological Park Organization of Thailand, the Nashville Zoo and the Clouded Leopard Species Survival Plan to develop a clouded leopard breeding program in Thai zoos (largest population of confiscated clouded leopards in Southeast Asia).
+The Smithsonian's National Zoo has been working in partnership with the Zoological Park Organization of Thailand, the Nashville Zoo, the Point Defiance Zoo and Aquarium, and the Clouded Leopard Species Survival Plan to develop a clouded leopard breeding program in Thai zoos (the largest population of confiscated clouded leopards in Southeast Asia).